List of Blade Runner characters: Leon Kowalski

 Leon Kowalski is a replicant who came to Earth with five others looking to extend their lives.
 He has an A physical level, which means he has superhuman strength and endurance (according to the Final Cut he was used to load nuclear-heads in the outer space colonies and for front-line soldier duty).
 Leon is classified mental level C. He does not have the speed of thought that Roy does when it comes to solving problems.
 He was activated on April 10, 2017, making him 2 years and 7 months old by the time of the film.

 Leon tries to infiltrate the Tyrell Corporation as an employee and undergoes a Voight-Kampff test (designated as V.K.
 96/W/9-3H) designed to detect replicants.
 Confused by the questions, he shoots the tester, Dave Holden.
 Leon attacks Deckard on the street after seeing him kill Zhora, but is stopped when Rachael shoots him with Deckard's gun.

 Leon cherishes photographs of his friends.
 Unlike Rachael's false photos of her childhood, these include current photos of people who mean something to him.

 He was played by Brion James.

 Taffey Lewis

 Taffey Lewis is the owner of Taffey's Snake Pit Bar.
 The bar features music, exotic dancing, and something being smoked in pipes.
-When Deckard tries questioning him, he dismisess Deckard's threats with a free drink.
+When Deckard tries questioning him, he dismisses Deckard's threats with a free drink.

 He was played by Hy Pyke.